Gianni De Biasi: Clubs in Italy

 In 1990, De Biasi became youth team coach for Bassano; in 1991, he was appointed by Vicenza to coach the allievi nazionali youth squad.
 In 1992, De Biasi made his debut as first team coach, being boss of Serie C2 club Vastese (now Pro Vasto); this was followed by three seasons as Carpi boss.
 In 1996, De Biasi was appointed coach of Serie B club Cosenza, but was fired on Christmas' eve day.
 After a two-year spell at SPAL, De Biasi was contacted and hired by Serie C1 club Modena in 2000; with the canarini, De Biasi obtained two consecutive promotions that brought Modena back in Serie A after 38 years.
 For his achievements with Modena, he was the awarded the Silver Bench award in 2002.
 He left Modena in 2003, after having led his club to safety, achieving an impressive 13th-place finish in the Serie A table, and signed for Brescia, where he had the opportunity to coach Roberto Baggio in his last playing season of his career.
 He was sacked during the 2004–05 season.

 In 2005, Torino of Serie B appointed De Biasi as head coach, offering him a squad quickly built in a very few days following the cancellation of the old Torino Calcio club and the forming of a new society, owned by Urbano Cairo.
 Under De Biasi, Torino obtained immediate Serie A promotion, after having defeated Mantova on play-offs.
 De Biasi, initially confirmed as head coach also for the 2006–07 Serie A campaign, was however sacked three days before the first matchday and replaced by Alberto Zaccheroni.
-On 26 February 2007 Torino FC chairman Cairo decided to sack Zaccheroni too and recall De Biasi at the helm of the granata, leading them to avoid relegation.
+On 26 February 2007 Torino chairman Cairo decided to sack Zaccheroni too and recall De Biasi at the helm of the granata, where he helped them to avoid relegation.